-- (i) death of the principal; and - (ii) death of the agent, or being given an order commencing bankruptcy proceeding or a decision for commencement of guardianship against the agent. - (2) The authority to represent by mandate ceases to exist, other than on the grounds set forth in the respective items of the preceding paragraph, upon the termination of the mandate.
+- (i) death of the principal; and - (ii) death of the agent, or order commencing bankruptcy proceeding or a decision for commencement of guardianship against the agent. - (2) The authority to represent by mandate ceases to exist, other than on the grounds stated in the respective items of the preceding paragraph, upon the termination of the mandate.